 The plots are laughable by western standards and so is the acting.
 Merely doing it 3D just to pump out stories benefits no one.

-Well thanks user, I assume I'll be able to decipher that picture when I actually start trying to find episodes.
+Well thanks anon, I assume I'll be able to decipher that picture when I actually start trying to find episodes.

 Inanimate objects are immensely easier than actual people.
 That's where the uncanny valley is relevant.

 Her skin still looks like plastic or wax.
 If that's intentional, fine.
 But as long as people look as clumsy as they do now, CG is still going to be insufficient.

 It also needs updating.
 You should get the pattern, though.